rundeck/docs/docs/manual/webhooks/advanced-run-job.md

 webhook events are received.
 This will be reflected in the logs.
 Batches are extracted before applying the event ID key to each item.

-## Rules
+## Actions
 ![](~@assets/img/wh-routing-rule-rule-overview.png)
 :::tip
-Rules can be individually enabled/disabled!
+Actions can be individually enabled/disabled!
 :::

-Each webhook event gets evaluated against each rule.
-If the rule satisfies the conditions the target job will be executed.
+Each webhook event gets evaluated against each action.
+If the action satisfies the conditions the target job will be executed.

 ### Name (optional)
-A label to identify the rule.
+A label to identify the action.

 ### Debug
-Rule evaluation debug info can be printed to the `INFO` log level by selecting the debug option.
-This can make it easier to troubleshoot rules while reducing noise.
+Action evaluation debug info can be printed to the `INFO` log level by selecting the debug option.
+This can make it easier to troubleshoot actions while reducing noise.

 ### Job
 Use the job picker to select a job target.
-If the rule evaluation is a match the target job will be executed with the Job Options.
+If the action evaluation is a match the target job will be executed with the Job Options.

 ### Node Filter (optional)